HTTP (HyperText Transfer Protocol) or response status codes refer to requests to a web server made by search engines or visitors on a website.

 - 500s: server error: the request asked by the client was correct but the server failed to deliver it.

-And then, even if a lot of different HTTP status codes can occur, not all of them impact negatively your SEO.
+And then, even if a lot of different HTTP status code can occur, not all of them impact negatively your SEO.

 The request has been successful, which mean everything is normal.